WeblateOrg/weblate/docs/admin/checks.rst

     The string should consist of URL only.
 ``safe-html``
     The string should be HTML safe, see :ref:`check-safe-html`.
+``read-only``
+    The string is read only and should not be edited in Weblate, see :ref:`read-only-strings`.
 ``priority:N``
     Priority of the string.
 Higher priority strings are presented first to translate.
     The default priority is 100, the higher priority string has, the earlier is